 Because we cannot see inside the body, the skin often provides the first obvious marks of the passing time and aging.
-It is a known fact that as we age, our skin becomes less resilient, resulting in dry skin and wrinkles in most people.
+It is a known fact that as we age, our skin becomes less resilient, resulting in dry skin and wrinkles.
 Often, the first place this is visible is not only the face, but around the eyes.
 Yes, I’m talking about the dreaded crow’s feet.

-Now, diet is a huge component in how our skin looks and feels; however, there are ways to positively affect the skin and create a beautiful glow and fewer wrinkles, including less visible crow’s feet, using natural remedies, including this homemade eye cream with frankincense essential oil and shea butter.
+Now, diet is a huge component in how our skin looks and feels; however, there are ways to positively affect the skin and create a beautiful glow and fewer wrinkles, including less visible crow’s feet, using natural remedies, including this homemade eye cream with four ingredients that help delicate skin.

 While is seems that the best solution is to simply replace the oils that we lose due to aging and free radicals found in environmental toxins, it simply isn’t that easy.
-As reported by the journal Dermato Endocrinology, skin aging is a complex biological process influenced by a combination of factors, such as genetics, cellular metabolism, hormone and metabolic processes as well as chronic light exposure, pollution, ionizing radiation, chemicals and toxins.
+As reported by a medical journal, skin aging is a complex biological process influenced by a combination of factors, such as genetics, cellular metabolism, hormone and metabolic processes as well as chronic light exposure, pollution, ionizing radiation, chemicals and toxins.
 These factors together lead to the progressive changes in each skin layer as well as changes in the appearance of the skin, especially on the sun-exposed skin areas.
-(1)

 Finely wrinkled and dry aged skin, especially in the eye region, is very common due to years of abuse.
 This happens because of gradual loss of skin elasticity, which is part of the cause of slower healing in older adults.